Chew (comics): Plot summary

-A week later, the FDA is making the writing in the sky a priority over the chicken ban.
+A week later, in Flambé, the FDA is making the writing in the sky a priority over the chicken ban.
 Tony teams up with Mason's old partner Caesar to look for a former FDA agent named Migdalo Daniel who is a Voresoph, Migdalo attacked the agents and accidentally killed himself.
 A Kentucky Fried Chicken imitation restaurant called Mother Clucker's reopens selling chicken.
 Tony and Colby investigate a food fight that resulted in several students killing each other at Francis Bacon High School.
 It turns out that a student named Peter Pilaf has a new food related power.
 After detaining him, Tony finds out that Pilaf had sent a recipe to astronauts on the Fisher-Okroshka International Space Station which exploded shortly afterwards.
 It turns out that a servant of The Vampire on the Space Station caused the station to explode and escaped with some computer files and a Gallsaberry.
 While on a mission with the USDA in North Korea, Tony and Colby find out that the FDA are using Poyo as a secret weapon.
 Tony is transferred to NASA for the day to work with his sister, Toni.
 They go to Area 51, Area 51 has pieces of the Space Station including the body of an astronaut.
 Tony bites the astronaut and discovers The Vampire's involvement.
 Mason drinks Migdalo's blood, and tells Caesar that there is a connection between people with abilities and the writing in the sky.
 Caesar then informs Mason that the writing disappeared four days ago.
 Mason decides to kidnap Olive.
 Tony and Colby are sent to investigate an egg worshiping cult that predicted the disappearance of the sky writing to the minute.
 They go undercover and sneak inside the church, and while trying to steal their holy book, the other members of the church drink poisoned Kool-Aid to absolve their sin of eating chicken.
 The cult's book is not written in English and Tony and Colby are fired from the FDA.

-Tony is transferred to the Municipal Traffic Division.
+In Major League Chew, Tony is transferred to the Municipal Traffic Division.
 His new boss seems very excited to have him there.
 Tony then helps to arrest a gang of bank robbers.